9 things to try when Baby chews on the Bottle Instead of Drinking

 The first year of a baby’s life is full of adventure for both a mom and a baby.
 Did you think that breastfeeding was a challenge with a baby latching and unlatching while nursing, baby drinking too fast and choking, biting on the nipple while feeding, or recurring milk blebs?
 Wait till you introduce a bottle to your baby.

 Feeding a bottle to your baby is a special skill, especially when you want to continue bottle feeding and breastfeeding.
 Even when your baby is exclusively bottle-fed, there are challenges like a baby refusing a bottle, or dribbling milk while drinking even when they are hungry, making clicking sounds, baby not latching onto bottle properly, or baby chewing on the bottle instead of drinking.

 The ironic part is that these challenges show up all of a sudden.
 You wake up in the morning, and the baby suddenly starts chewing on the bottle instead of drinking or refusing the bottle altogether.

-If you are going through the “Baby chews on the bottle instead of drinking” phase, you need to figure out the underline of your baby’s sudden change in feeding habits.
+If you are going through the “Baby chews on the bottle instead of drinking” phase, you need to figure out the underline cause of your baby’s sudden change in feeding habits.

 This blog post talks about possible reasons why a baby chews on the bottle instead of drinking and possible solutions to try so you can go back to your regular bottle feeding.